What Is a PMO in Project Management: A 2024 Guide

 1. PMO manager

-A PMO manager manages the entire PMO.
-They’re responsible for ensuring that the processes are followed and effective.
-PMO managers also oversee project managers so that they follow the correct procedures.
-They’ll often liaise with senior managers to ensure that they're updated with progress and that any project risks or issues are promptly addressed.
+A PMO manager manages the entire PMO and is responsible for ensuring that the processes are followed and effective.
+In this role, you oversee project managers so that they follow the correct procedures.
+You often liaise with senior managers to ensure they're updated on progress and that any project risks or issues are promptly addressed.

 2. PMO analyst

 A PMO analyst collects and analyzes data to help the PMO manager and project managers make decisions about projects.
-They also create reports and presentations to communicate their findings to project stakeholders.
+In this position, you also create reports and presentations to communicate their findings to project stakeholders.

 3. PMO process specialist